godatadriven/godatadriven-blog/content/public-data-science-accelerator.md

 Exactly beacuse of this reason, one year ago we were approached by a leading financial institution who asked us if it was possible to create a training program to escalate the data science skills of their teams to the highest level.

-We developed a unique program consisting of twelve lectures and twelve hands-on sessions that provide a full overview of modern day Data Science and called it the Data Science Accelerator Program.
+We developed a unique program thats provide a full overview of modern day Data Science and called it the Data Science Accelerator Program.
 What makes this Data Science Accelerator Program so unique is the combination of in-depth and hands-on lectures in combination with workshops that put theory into practice.

 ## Launch of the public Data Science Accelerator Program